Alejosv07/Alejosv07/README.md

 # System.out.println("Hi welcome to my perfil"); 👋

 Hi I'm Alejandro!
-A self-taught coder, working hard to change my career!
+A self-taught coder, working hard to improve my career!

-I have knowledgeable on basic on Python, Php.
+I have knowledgeable on basic on Python, Php, Wordpress.

 - 🔭 I’m currently working on my skills frontend with [frontend mentor](https://www.frontendmentor.io/) you can watch [my perfil](https://www.frontendmentor.io/profile/Alejosv07).
 - 🌱 I’m currently learning JavaScript, because i want to be a full stack web developer with solid base in CSS, JS, JAVA.